Every hierarchy of beliefs is a type: Related papers

-To sum up, Heifetz and Samet's counterexample is such a hierarchy of beliefs that is not among the purely measurable hierarchies of beliefs, i.e. that is not in the purely measurable beliefs space.
-Therefore, Heifetz and Samet's result does not contradict our result.
+To sum up, \cite{HeifetzSamet1999}'s counterexample is a hierarchy of beliefs such that it is not among the purely measurable hierarchies of beliefs, i.e., it is not in the purely measurable beliefs space.
+Therefore, \cite{HeifetzSamet1999}'s result does not contradict ours.

-Quite recently, Pintér provided a negative result, he argues that there is no universal topological type space in the category of topological type spaces.
-Actually, this non-existence is got by topological argument, hence his negative result does not contradict this paper's positive one.
+Very recently, \cite{Pinter2010b} provides a negative result, he argues that there is no universal topological type space in the category of topological type spaces.
+Actually, this non-existence is got by a topological reasoning, hence this negative result does not contradict this paper's positive one.

-On the other hand, Pintér's result clearly shows that irrelevant details, brought in the model by topological concepts, can make real difficulties, which culminate in that the goal proving that the Harsányi program works is unreachable in the topological approach.
+On the other hand, \cite{Pinter2010b}'s result clearly shows that the irrelevant details, getting in the model by topological concepts, can make real difficulties, which culminate in that the goal proving that the Harsányi program works, is unreachable in the topological setting.